 Patriot leader and president of the Second Continental Congress; first person to sign the Declaration of Independence.

-combination of the four Coercive Acts, meant to punish the colonists after the 1773, Boston Tea Party and the unrelated Quebec Act.
+Intolerable Acts, passed in 1774, were the combination of the four Coercive Acts, meant to punish the colonists after the 1773, Boston Tea Party and the unrelated Quebec Act.
 The Intolerable Acts were seen by American colonists as a blueprint for a British plan to deny the Americans representative government.
 They were the impetus for the convening of the First Continental Congress.